deyordanov/ReadersRealm/README.md

+## Ranking 🏆
+<b>The project was ranked in the top 3 of all projects presented in the ASP.NET Advanced course at SoftUni.</b>

 ## Overview

 **Readers Realm** is an online bookstore designed to cater to the diverse literary tastes of book enthusiasts.
 Our platform allows users to effortlessly browse, search, and purchase books across a wide range of genres.
 At Readers Realm, we are committed to enhancing the user experience with advanced features such as a dynamic shopping cart, secure payment processing, and user-friendly navigation.